Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/apps-communication/events.md

 Path to this function depends on platform:

-- `window.TelegramGameProxy.receiveEvent` - desktop
+- `window.TelegramGameProxy.receiveEvent` - Telegram Desktop;
-- `window.Telegram.WebView.receiveEvent` - mobile
+- `window.Telegram.WebView.receiveEvent` - mobile applications;
 - `window.TelegramGameProxy_receiveEvent` - Windows Phone

 All of these functions have the same signature: